Use the file repository as a launching point

 - Click Begin Import, then Next to accept the default batch properties, then Save and Finish.

-- When the import completes, you see the list of runs, consisting of the one file we just imported.
+- When the import completes, you see the "list" of runs, consisting of the one file we just imported.

 - To make it easier to access this data later, we can add a web part to show it:

-- Click the Start Page tab.
+- Click the Start Page tab to return to the main folder page.

 - At the lower left of the screen, click <Select Web Part>, select Query, and click Add.